Diary entries

 Rachmaninoff's role: Solo Pianist

-Notes: The Glinka Museum has details of a ‘Music and Literary Evening’ on this date, noting also two works for cello and piano by Glazunov.
+Notes: The Russian National Museum of Music (formerly known as the Glinka Museum) has details of a ‘Music and Literary Evening’ on this date, noting also two works for cello and piano by Glazunov.
+Keldysh (p.
+81) notes that the concert was a musical and literary evening in favour of the fund for sanitary canteens at the Moscow Assembly of Doctors.

 March 30 1893 (Julian calendar)